 At the time of drafting this report, the main issues regarding the sustainability of the small-scale fishery are:

 - There is little knowledge of the impacts the Chimbote small-scale fleet has over other ecosystem components, such as bycatch species and endangered, threatened and protected (ETP) species.

 - Catch limits for the small-scale fleet need to be reinforced and landing and transportation controls need to be strengthened.

 - Transparency of science should continue to increase, so that information on the stock status in relation to its ecosystem reference points are readily available to the public.

 Landings from the artisanal and small-scale fleets are used for direct human consumption.
-Peruvian anchovy is one of the key species within the Southeastern Pacific ecosystem as it is consumed by many other animal species, and it is extremely sens
+Peruvian anchovy is one of the key species within the Southeastern Pacific ecosystem as it is consumed by many other animal species.